dfelinto/blender-manual/manual/editors/file_browser.rst

 The File Browser will appear in a new window, waiting for the operation to complete, and then close returning the main window.

-You can us the File Browser as any other editor type, to browse through the file system.
+You can use the File Browser as any other editor type, to browse through the file system.
 The main purpose of this is to be able to drag-and-drop from the File Browser into other editors.

 - Images into the :ref:`editors-3dview-index` (to set as background or apply as material texture).